jesper-bylund/awesome-media-for-personal-agency/README.md

 This is a collection of media that helps inspire you to take more action.

 ## How to Contribute
+1. Send a PR with media that creates agency.
-Just send a PR.
-I will review it!
+2. I will review it!

+## Table of contents
 1. [Books](#books)
 2. [Articles](#articles-and-blogposts)
 4. [Short posts](#short-posts)